mhuytran/DNA_RNA_Converter_Project/README.md

 ##  Download and Setup

  1. Press the 'Code' button to either clone or download as zip.
- 2. Open the files your code editor of choice, and put the nucleicfunctions.py in any directory.
+ 2. Transfer the files into a folder that can be opened in your code editor of choice.
- 3. Create a python file and code the following below:
+ 3. Code the following below in a new python file, and pass in **your** file path of the nucleicfunctions.py file in the sys.append function:

  ```python
  import sys